AhmetZamanis/KaggleStoreSales/ReportPart1.md

 # Specify random forest model
 model_forest = RandomForest(
-  lags = [-1, -2, -3, -4, -5, -6, -7], # Target lags that can be used
+  lags = [-1, -2, -3, -4, -5], # Target lags that can be used
   lags_future_covariates = [0], # No covariate lags
   random_state = 1923,
   n_jobs = -2 # Use all but one of the CPUs
   )
 ```

-As with model 1, our naive seasonal model will repeat the last 7 values
+Similar to model 1, our naive seasonal model will repeat the last 5
-in the training data.
-This was the most significant seasonality period
+values in the training data.
+K=7 was the most significant seasonality
-before time decomposition.
-Now it appears to be the most significant
+period before time decomposition.
+Now it appears K=5 is the most
-period for cyclical effects.
+significant period for autoregression.

 - To determine the orders of the AR and MA components in the ARIMA
   model, we look at the ACF and PACF plots of decomposed sales (see